 Please note that due to COVID-19, all campus accommodation and housing has been suspended for the year.

 The pandemic requires us to implement physical distancing for an undetermined period of time, which would be very hard to do in our student residences.
-We regret that living on campus is not an option for the 2020-2021 academic year.
+We regret that living on campus is not an option for the time being.

 Finding an apartment

 An excellent transit system links Concordia to most neighbourhoods on the island of Montreal.
 Each neighbourhood has its own unique flavour.
 Part of the fun is finding a spot that captures your imagination and fits with your budget.

 Montrealers have their own way of describing the size of an apartment.